-International Mountain Day 2020: Current Theme, History, Significance and Key Facts
+International Mountain Day 2021: Know about the Date, Theme, History, Significance and Key Facts here

 Mountains are not only important for inhabitants but also for millions of people living in lowlands.
 They are the sources of the world's major rivers and also play a crucial role in the water cycle.